This is a new interview with Fred Murray, by blogger Erinn Larkin. Anyone interested in the case should listen to it.

 A couple weeks ago Erinn let me know she had spoken to Fred, and the nature of their conversation.
 Her interview does some really great things, and some not so great things.
 She says I am the single source of unsavory allegations against Fred.
 She and Fred know this is not true.
 Allegations began many years ago on the family forum before it was shut down.
 During the course of my research for the book, I had to ask the question because of this.
 They both know one of my two family sources.
 And they both know nothing was alleged in the book and I've never said anything to the effect in interviews.
 My opinion on what may or may not have happened doesn't matter.
 I did my job as a journalist.
 Maggie did, too.
 And I can tell you, neither one of us liked that part of the job.

-Further, I believe Fred version of the truth is wonky.
+Further, I believe Fred lies or at least massages the truth in his statements.
 I think astute readers will pick up on this, especially his version of when and how he spoke to investigators.

 All this said, Erinn really did a good job.
 She got Fred talking directly, unedited, something we've never had.
 And Fred spills some secrets, finally - especially about the nature of the party at Sara Alfieri's dorm.
 After nearly 14 years, some basic answers are coming to light.
 We wouldn't have that without Erinn.